 Looking at the risk characteristics we see that firms' observable risk characteristics have explanatory power for loan spreads.
 Coefficient estimates are generally consistent with expectations.
 Loan interest rate spreads are decreasing in firms' total assets, Tobin's average Q, and EBITDA, which are all variables typically associated with lower credit risk and asymmetric information problems, while leverage and standard deviation of stock returns, generally associated with greater credit risk and asymmetric information problems, are positively associated with loan spreads.
 A better debt rating, which indicates a greater ability and willingness to repay debt, also reduces credit risk and asymmetric information problems, which results in lower interest rate spreads.
-For the non-price loan terms, an increase in the number of lenders and having performance pricing is negatively associated with loan spreads.
+For the non-price loan terms, an increase in the number of lenders and having performance pricing is negatively associated with loan spreads, while the presence of general or financial covenants are not significantly associated with loan spreads.
 Also, higher term loans, revolvers and takeovers seem to be positively related to the all-in-drawn spread.
 These results are all generally consistent with previous research examining the empirical determinants of loan spreads.